Cover photo: BirdPix 90010 – Dave Rimmer

 They occur across much of sub-Saharan Africa, from Senegal to Ethiopia and south to southern Africa.
 Here they are very common in Mozambique, Zimbabwe, eSwatini and eastern South Africa, while rather scarce in northern and south-eastern Botswana and the Caprivi Strip of Namibia due to the more arid conditions in those areas.

 In South Africa the core of their range is in the east from KwaZulu-Natal to Limpopo Province, according to distribution data from the second Southern African Bird Atlas Project (SABAP2).
-There are records of Bronze Mannikins in and around Cape Town
+There are records of Bronze Mannikins in and around Cape Town, where they were introduced in 2015.

 Bronze Mannikins are conspicuous and gregarious birds, often found in small flocks.
 They mainly eat grass seeds and the occasional insect.
 They do most of their foraging on the ground, often taking advantage of bird feeders in gardens.
 Before going to roost at nightfall, they usually visit a water source.
 They sometimes associate with other birds like waxbills or other mannikin species, and they may also use their vacated nests.